1. What is tamoxifen?

 Find out more about blood clots.

-People taking tamoxifen need to be aware of the risk of blood clots and ways to reduce this.
+If you’re taking tamoxifen, it’s important to be aware of the risk of blood clots and ways to reduce this.

-If you need to have treatment or surgery that will reduce your mobility, discuss with your specialist whether you need to stop taking tamoxifen before and after this.
+If you need to have treatment or surgery that will reduce your mobility, discuss this with your specialist.
+They will let you know if you need to stop taking tamoxifen and how long for.

 Can I take tamoxifen with other drugs?